namonajem/UNI-SEMG6/use-cases/use-case-2.md

-# USE CASE 2: List Top N Populated Countries of a Given Territory
+# USE CASE 2: Produce a List of the Top N Populated Countries of a Given Territory

 ## CHARACTERISTIC INFORMATION